-How to build the meditation habit?
+How to Build the Meditation Habit?

-Meditation needs to be practice daily, if you want to really benefit from it.
 However, building a meditation habit, especially if your motivation for the practice is not so strong yet, can be challenging.
 This process can be greatly facilitated by following this seven steps system:

 - Discover your true values

 - Link meditation to your values (how will it help them?)

 - Commit to a time, place and practice